-The Part 1 test can be taken at any theory test centre in Great Britain.
+You can take The Part 1 test at any theory test centre in Britain.

-The test calls for a high standard of knowledge.
-It is a single test of 100 questions to be completed in one and a half hours.
-For every question a choice of four answers is given.
-Only one of these answers is correct.
-The questions are based on all or any of the following:-
+You will need a high standard of knowledge to pass the test.
+The test consists of 100 questions that need to be completed in an hour and a half.
+Each question will give a choice of four answers, only one of the answers will be correct.
+All of the questions will be based on any or all of the following:

-- principals of road safety generally and their application in particular circumstances;
+- The principals of general road safety and the application of road safety in particular circumstances.

-- techniques of driving a car correctly, courteously and safely including control of the vehicle, road procedure, recognising hazards and taking proper action, dealing properly with pedestrians and other road users, the use of safety equipment;
+- The techniques of driving a car correctly, courteously and safely including control of the vehicle, road procedure, recognising hazards and taking proper action, dealing properly with pedestrians and other road users, the use of safety equipment.

-- the theory and practice of learning, teaching and assessment;
+- The theory and practice of learning, teaching and assessment of driving.

-- tuition required to instruct a pupil in driving a car, including the items set out above, the correction of pupils’ errors, the manner of the instructor, the relationship between the instructor and pupil, and simple vehicle adaptations for disabled drivers;
+- The tuition required to instruct a pupil in driving a car, including the items set out above, the correction of pupils’ errors, the manner of the instructor, the relationship between the instructor and pupil and simple vehicle adaptations for disabled drivers.

 - “The Highway Code”

-- interpretation of the reasons for failure given in form DL25A the “Statement of Failure” to pass the driving test
+- The interpretation of the reasons for failure given in form DL25A the “Statement of Failure” to pass the driving test.

-- knowledge of the mechanism and design of a car;
+- A knowledge of the mechanism and design of a car.

-- the official DSA book “Driving – the Essential Skills”
+- The “Driving – the Essential Skills” official DVSA book.

-The overall pass mark for the Part 1 is 85%.
-However you must reach a minimum mark of 80% in each of the four areas the test is split into.
-In addition, candidates are required to score at least 57 out of 75 at the hazard perception test.
-Both parts of the exam must be passed together to pass the Part 1 test.
-The result of the test will be given at the end of the test.
+To pass the examination for Part 1 you will need to achieve an 85% mark.
+However, you are required to achieve a minimum mark of 80% in each of the four areas the test is split into.
+Candidates are also expected to achieve at minimum 57 out of 75 in the hazard perception test.
+You must pass both parts of the exam together to be able to pass Part 1 and the results of the test will be given to you at the end of the examination.

 - Home study